 The lower level of the church was repaired and painted for $7,725.

-An air conditioning unit was installed in choir loft in May for $10,600.
+An air conditioning unit was installed in the choir loft in May for $10,600.

 All brass appointments of the church were refurbished with personal donations.

-A second air conditioning unit was installed for $11,872.paid for by personal donations.
-This was a split unit: one distributor in the altar and the other to the right of the iconostas.
+A second air conditioning unit was installed for $11,870 with personal donations.
+This was a split unit: one distributor in the altar and the other to the right of the Iconostas.
 New choir stands were purchased for $3,000 by a donor.

 Windows were replaced at 107 and 109 at a cost of $19,265.

-The City of Jersey City renamed the portion of Grand Street in front of the church Saint Alexander Hotovitzky Way.
-An audio System was installed in the church for $5,542.
-The Stremsky Family, the largest family in Russia, (53 children) visited our parish and sang the Divine Liturgy and gave an afternoon performance.
+The City of Jersey City designated a one-block portion of Grand Street in front of the church as Saint Alexander Hotovitzky Way.
+An audio system was installed in the church for $5,542.
+The Stremsky Family, the largest family in Russia, (53 children) visited our parish and sang the Divine Liturgy followed by an afternoon performance.